 We’ve long been fans of Sena headsets here at ABR thanks to their high-quality audio and ease of use.
 With this in mind, we were excited to see the American headset manufacturer release a new series of motorcycle comms units, the Series 50 Intercoms, which utilise both Mesh and Bluetooth technology.

-Sadly, we haven’t been able to get our hands on the new intercoms just yet, but we’ve been impressed with the specs which I’ve outlined below.
+We’ve been able to get our hands on the new 50R, and you can keep you eye out for a full review in the future, but so far we’ve been seriously impressed with the updates which I’ve outlined below.

 The latest in Mesh technology